Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 Before you start, take a close look at your hat.

-Check the brim and crown.
-Is it stiff, soft, or cardboard/paper?
-Cardboard brims can bend or warp if they get wet, so handle them carefully.
+Be careful: Cardboard brims can bend or be ruined if they get wet, so you have to handle them very carefully.

 Why You Should Always Check the Hat Care Label First